hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-join: Joins elements of a list into a string using a separator
+`join`: Joins elements of a list into a string using a separator